 Grilled Flatbread with Figs, Prosciutto and Arugula

-Grilled Flatbread with Figs, Prosciutto and Arugula is made with whole wheat flatbread, grilled and topped with fontina, figs, prosciutto, arugula and a sweet balsamic glaze.
+Grilled Flatbread with Figs, Prosciutto and Arugula is made with an easy homemade crust, grilled then topped with fontina, figs, prosciutto, arugula and a sweet balsamic glaze.
 It’s a healthy pizza.

-Great for entertaining or movie night in, Grilled Flatbread with Figs, Prosciutto and Arugula has a little something for everyone.
+Great for entertaining or movie night in, Grilled Flatbread with Figs, Prosciutto and Arugula has a little something for everyone’s palate.
+Salty and sweet.

-Figs are delicious on their own, but on this flatbread, they gets sweeter and even more flavorful.
+Speaking of figs, where they are delicious on their own, on this flatbread, they gets sweeter and even more flavorful.
+They are not cooked, just more warmed through since it’s only on the grill for a couple of minutes.

-The flatbread doesn’t have to be grilled (you can bake in the oven if it’s cold outside) or use a stovetop grill pan.
-But, if you can, do grill it because it makes it taste like it came out of a pizza oven.
+If you don’t have an outdoor grill, or if the weather is cold, you can bake it in the oven at 500°F/260°C or use a stovetop grill pan.
+But if you can, do grill it, because it makes it taste like it came out of a pizza oven.

-There’s no yeast added to this dough because I don’t want it to rise, I wanted it to stay nice and flat when it’s cooked and for it to get really crispy.
+There’s no yeast added to this dough because it is flatbread and we don’t want it to rise we want it to stay nice and flat when it’s cooked and this way, it gets really crispy.

 This was actually easier than pizzas that I’ve made in the oven before and a whole lot quicker.
 Grilling the flatbread on both sides without the toppings crisps it and because the grill can get smoking hot, it only takes a couple of minutes per side.